ThomasDOtto/ILRA/README.md

 ```
 Parameters are not positional.
 If you did not provide any required parameter, the pipeline will exit or use default values if possible (check the help, the log after execution or the 'Arguments / Variables' section in the pipeline ILRA.sh).

-Please check the help page for futher details:
+Please refer to the help for futher details:
 ```
 ILRA.sh -h
 ```